Lendio Review: Business Loan Marketplace

 There are several different types of SBA loans, the most common being general 7(a) loans and CDC/504 construction and equipment loans.
 You may find additional types circumstantially useful, such as disaster loans.

-Be prepared for a longer approval process if you apply for an SBA loan since you’ll have to satisfy the substantial requirements and paperwork required by the Small Business Administration.
+Be prepared for a longer approval process if you apply for an SBA loan since you’ll have to satisfy the substantial SBA loan requirements.
 Some lenders may offer SBA Express Loans, which can expedite the process a bit — it’s still not super fast — at the cost of a lower maximum borrowing amount.
-Going through a preferred lender, which is a status that the SBA confers upon some of its partners, will also speed up the process.
+Borrowing through a preferred lender will also speed up the process.

 Short-Term Loans